Environmental Stewardship & Continuous Improvement in Solid Waste Management

 Rural Recycling

-Recycling Trailers have been placed within communities in the West Central Iowa Solid Waste service area to provide collection sites for rural residents.
+Recycling Trailers have been placed within the communities of Crawford & Guthrie Counties to provide recycling services for rural residents.

 Trailer Locations